Frequently asked questions

 What do I do if I see a suspect package?

-If you see a vehicle, unattended package or bag which might be
+If you see a vehicle, unattended package or bag which might be an

-an immediate threat, move away and call 999 or
+immediate threat, move away and call 999 or

 contact the nearest member of staff.

-How should I report anti-social
+How should I report antisocial behaviour?

 Any threatening or abusive behaviour should be reported.
 This